FirstTimeInForever/intellij-pdf-viewer/README.md

 To build plugin use `buildPlugin` gradle task.
 This will produce ready to use `zip` archive with plugin contents.

 To run/debug IDE with this plugin `runIde` task should be used.
+In case of first run `buildWebView` should be executed first.

 ### *Disclaimer*